bolrog/d2dx/README.md

 To get rid of the "GX" logo on the title screen, add -gxskiplogo to the command line.

+To scale the window by 2x or 3x, add -gxscale2 or -gxscale3 to the command line.
+Note that if the Window doesn't fit on the desktop, the scale factor will be lowered.

+Note that in-game resolution should be set to 800x600.
+Support for 640x480 has not been added yet.

 ## Release history

+### 0.91.325
+  - Fix mode switching flicker on startup in fullscreen modes.
+  - Fix mouse cursor being "teleported" when leaving the window in windowed mode.
+  - Fix mouse speed not being consistent with the desktop.
+  - Fix game looking fuzzy on high DPI displays.
+  - Improve frame time consistency/latency.
+  - Add experimental window scaling support.
+  - More performance improvements.

+### 0.91.324b

 ### 0.91.324
   - Fix crash when hosting TCP/IP game.